RayHightower/RayHightower.com/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 comments: true
 tags: [Education, Vim]
 ---
-While finishing my presentation for the upcoming [Chippewa Valley Code Camp](http://chippewavalleycodecamp.com/), I decided to add some blocks of code to my slides.
-I forgot the name of the tool I used for my last slide deck, and it took several minutes of Google-fu to find it.

-Google led me back to `:TOhtml`.
-Whew!
-I'm documenting `:TOhtml` here to avoid wasting time with a future search.
+When giving a presentation to a group of developers, you might want to add blocks of code to your slides.
+It's helpful to maintain the syntax highlighting while you copy the code. `:TOhtml` offers a quick way to copy code snippets from Vim to Keynote, while syntax highlighting remains intact.

 <!--more-->